thonly/BoxOffice/README.md

 http://localhost:3000
 ```

 For convenience, the `/scripts/oracle.js` script can be used to mimic the functionality of an oracle.
-To tell the `Oracle` contract to emit an event to update its `price` of ether in USD, execute:
+To tell the `Oracle` contract to emit an event that updates its `price` of ether in USD to the one currently at Coinbase, execute:

 ```
 $ npm run oracle